 And the second and third – the Cherub and the Skull.
 A pair of sculptures crafted in bronze on the exterior of the Tron Theatre.
 Designed by Kenny Hunter and installed in 1997, the sculptures were created to celebrate the Tron building as both a place of worship and as a theatre.

-Have you ever spotted the Glasgow Bouquet on Hutcheson St?
-This beautiful bronze sculpture represents the industries that built Glasgow and was designed by Scottish sculptor Doug Cocker in 2005.
-Before being placed here, the sculpture was unveiled on George Square at the Lord Provost’s Pageant celebrations and exhibited at the People's Palace.
+Have you ever spotted the Glasgow Bouquet on Hutcheson Street?
+This beautiful bronze sculpture was commissioned to mark the 400th anniversary of The Letter of Guildry, a charter which regulated the roles and organisations of the craftsmen, merchants and maltmen in the city.
+Designed by Scottish sculptor Doug Cocker in 2005, the sculpture was first unveiled on George Square at the Lord Provost’s Pageant celebrations and exhibited at the People's Palace before moving to the Merchant City.

-However this is not the only example of Doug's work in Glasgow.
-Visit House for an Art Lover and see if you can spot his sculpture in the gardens.
+However this is not the only example of Doug's work in Glasgow - visit House for an Art Lover for more of his work.

 The beautiful Templeton Building, which was once a carpet factory owned by James Templeton & Son was designed by famous architect William Leiper.
 The architecture was based on the Venetian Doge's Palace and was suitably grand for its time, completed in 1892.
 Carpets produced at the factory were fitted on the Titanic, inside Westminster Abbey and even within Abraham Lincoln's house.

 Who knew there was a Beethoven statue near Glasgow’s Charing Cross?
-We were surprised too!
 The red sandstone building where he sits has a front entrance on Sauchiehall Street, and was once the premises of the magical sounding T A Ewing's Piano and Harmonium Emporium.

 With the goods entrance on Renfrew Street, the owner of the music shop - Thomas Alfred Ewing – asked his brother, renowned sculptor James Alexander Ewing, to carve the statue so that every musical instrument entering the building was gazed upon by Beethoven himself.